Rockz1152/blackndsky/windows/windows.md

 ### Disable password when resuming from sleep
 Add or Remove "Require a password on wakeup" in Power Options using Command Prompt

-- Open an elevated command prompt.
+- Open an elevated command prompt
-- Type the command below you want to use into the elevated command prompt, and press Enter.
+- Type the command below you want to use into the elevated command prompt, and press Enter (Add)
-(Add)
 ```
 powercfg -attributes SUB_NONE 0E796BDB-100D-47D6-A2D5-F7D2DAA51F51 -ATTRIB_HIDE